-Coders are employed in any type facility that provides patient care.
+Coders are employed in any type of facility that provides patient care.
 Entry-level positions begin around \$25,000 annually.
 Salary ranges vary by geographical location.
-According to the Bureau of Labor and Statistics 2008 Occupational Outlook Handbook, the projected growth rate in coding positions will be 36% over the next decade.

 High School: Biology, Keyboarding College: None

 NOTE: A grade of "C" or better is required for each prerequisite course.